elasticio/elasticio.github.io/_getting-started/data-sample-overview.md

 - Components that do not accept manual mapping, but instead accept a certain type of data as input, for example a *JSONata* expression.

-- Components that only accept manual mapping.
+- Components that only accept manual sample creation and mapping.